istio/istio.io/_docs/tasks/traffic-management-v1alpha3/ingress.md

 does not include any traffic routing configuration.
 Traffic routing for ingress traffic is instead configured using Istio routing rules, exactly in the same was as for internal service requests.

-In the following subsections we configure a Gateway on port 80 for unencrypted HTTP traffic.
+In the following subsections we configure a Gateway on port 80 for unencrypted HTTP traffic first.
 Then we add a secure port 443 for HTTPS traffic.

 ### Configuring unencrypted Gateway